 With BYOL, your Compute Engine VM costs are lower because the licensing isn't included.
 You must migrate an existing license or purchase your own license, which means paying up front, and you have less flexibility.
 However, with very stable usage needs, or with no-charge or discounted licensing through Microsoft licensing agreements, this approach might be less expensive.

 Microsoft's terms for migrating licenses are different for Windows Server and SQL Server.
-For full details about BYOL on GCP, see Using Existing Microsoft Application Licenses.
+For full details about BYOL on Google Cloud, see Using Existing Microsoft Application Licenses.

 For information about SAP license restrictions for SQL Server, see SAP Note 2139358.